Rob Buyea

 Rob Buyea (born September 12, 1976) is an American children's fiction author best known for his Mr. Terupt series of novels.
 In 2011, Buyea won an E.B.
 White Read Aloud Award for Because of Mr. Terupt.

+Buyea attended Syracuse University, from which he earned a Bachelor of Science in biology from the College of Arts and Sciences (1999) and a Master of Arts in education from the School of Education (2000).
+He was a wrestler on the Syracuse Orange team.

 He is now a full time author, residing with his wife, three children, and two dogs in North Andover, Massachusetts.

-Education

-Buyea earned a B.S. from the in biology from the College of Arts and Sciences (1999) and a M.A. in education from the School of Education (2000), both at Syracuse University.
-He was a wrestler on the Syracuse Orange team.